tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 How do we compute probabilities from the posterior samples?
-We just count!
+Just count!
 The probability of an event is the number of samples satifying that event divided by the total number of samples.

 For example, the probability of fish weighing more than 250 grams is equal to the number of samples where the predicted weight is above 250 grams divided by the total number of samples.